osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 Never submit links from qualifiers, tryouts, show matches, or asynchronous matches.
 </warning>
 <tip>
-No need to worry about warmups or other erroneous data in otherwise valid matches.
+There is no need to worry about warmups or other erroneous data in otherwise valid matches during the initial submission.
 </tip>
 </step>
 </procedure>